shah-zeb-naveed/data-science-notes/README.md

   - Algorithmic methods.
 Modify cost (manually define cost matrix, or use class-balanced loss or focal loss (penalize model where it's more wrong).
 Ensemlbes can also prove robust.
 9. Data augmentation
   - just like CV, NLP can benefit from augmentation (like templaing, or replacing words with synonyms, perturbation (which can also help make models robust to noise, adverserial attacks
+  - analyze error rate to decide what kinds of inputs need augmentation, e.g. different types of noise in the background
+  - GANs can be used to synthesize data
+  - Adding data might hurt if overrepresent noisy/synethetic data and model is simple (high bias)
 8. Handling missing values: MNAR, MAR (linked with another feature making it not-at-random), MCAR
 9. Feature hashing helps limit the # of features.
 Impact of collisions is random so better than "unknown" category
 10. NNs don't work well with unit variance.
 11. Position embeddings: either can be treated the same way as word or can have fixed pos. embedding (a case of fourier features) where we have a single column with a function like sin/cosine as a function of position p.
 When positions are continuous (e.g. in 3D coordinates)
 12. Data leakage: sometimes the way data is collected or underlying process implicitly leaks output into features.
+13. Split:
-13. For time-series data, split by time to prevent leakage.
+    - For time-series data, split by time to prevent leakage.
-14. Use statistics from train split for scaling, imputaiton etc. (even EDA)
+    - Use statistics from train split for scaling, imputaiton etc. (even EDA)
-15. Groups (like records of same patient taken milliseconds apart) should be in same split.
+    - Groups (like records of same patient taken milliseconds apart) should be in same split.
+    - explicitly ensure classes have same distribution in test set as train
 16. Features (or sometimes gorups of features) having high correlation can indicate data leakage.
 Perform ablation studies.
 17. Test performane should only be used for reporting, not for decision making.
 18. feature stores != feature definion management